matthewdrees/matthewdrees.github.io/_posts/2024-07-18-braiding-sweetgrass.md

 Only harvest half of what's available in the wild at a given spot.
 Some plants (sweetgrass) depend on harvests.
 Grasses depend on animals eating them.

-I'm just now learning about the "trinity" in American agriculture technique: corn, beans, and squash.
+I'm just now learning about the "three sisters" in American agriculture technique: corn, beans, and squash.
 They help each other grow and keep the soil rich in nitrogen.
 You can mix the types of each to get variety.
 I learned the Aztecs were doing this as well on our recent trip to Mexico.

 My favorite story was the author's quest to turn the spring-fed pond on her farm from a mucky green slimy mess into a clear blue pond because she and her daughters wanted to swim in it.
 She pulled the plants that grew in the pond, let them dry for a day or so, then hauled them out of the watershed.
 She did it with spare bits of time she had from being a professor and a single mom.
 It took a couple of decades (the kids were out of the house by then), but she did it.
 I enjoy hearing about personal quests like this!
 What is the pond-clearing job in my life?
 Hmmm.